ssvlabs/awesome-ssv/RUN_THIS_REPO.md

 ```

-- run the script, it'll install all dependencies.
+- run the script, it'll install all dependencies. \
+  BE PATIENT, this can take couple of minutes.

 ```